andyzhangx/demo/windows/README.md

-## Current Status of Windows Server support for kubernetes
+## Current Status of Windows Server support for kubernetes on Windows
+kubernetes on Windows is **under preview** status